HOSEINMONJEZY83/chat-room/README.md

 - Validation to prevent empty messages (text or file required)

+- Ability to reply to messages

+- Ability to report messages

 ## ❓ FAQ

 #### 📌 What features does your project have?